|

 Blandford circa the 1980s |

 While Blandford was a popular area near a city, things were changing all around it.
-In the 1950s, the Massachusetts Turnpike was developed west of Springfield, passing just above the top of Blandford ski area.
-Later that decade, and into the 1960s, Interstate 91 was built, providing easy access to ski areas up north.
+In addition to the construction of the Massachusetts Turnpike, Interstate 91 was built into the 1960s, providing easy access to ski areas up north.
 Meanwhile, sizable chairlift served ski areas such as Berkshire East, Brodie, Butternut, Catamount, Jiminy Peak, and Mt.
 Tom were popping up across Western Massachusetts.

 A second base lodge was constructed in the mid-1960s for a reported $85,000.